-The robots' goal is to entertain and train the human players, not to
+The robots' goal is to entertain and train the human players, not to be

-two players, or with hidden information, or with an element of chance, exactly what the
+with hidden information, or with an element of chance, exactly what the

 robots are allowed to know, and what should be trying to do, is not so

 obvious.
 The first rule is, the robot plays to win,

 but if it isn't winning, or can't win, it plays to lose by the smallest

 margin.
 This may have the effect of dragging down the leader,

 or it may not.
 The robot definitely doesn't try to play for

 What are the Robot's Extra Abilities?

 things.
-In games like Container, where the cash
+In games like Container,

-transactions and therefore how much cash you have.
+your transactions and therefore how much cash you have.
 In

 games like Medina where